 What is the process and timeline for the project?
 Where are you currently in the process?

-We are currently embarking upon a years-long approvals process, and nothing contained in this plan will be happening on the site any time soon.
-Our first step was to host a series of community meetings and open houses to get feedback from our neighbors before filing a project application with the City, which we hope to complete this spring.
-Once this application is filed, the project will be subject to several years of environmental review, another public process that will provide extensive opportunity for community feedback and engagement.
+We are currently embarking upon a years-long approvals process, and nothing contained in this plan will be happening without robust community input and environmental review.
+Our first step was to host a series of community meetings and open houses to get feedback from our neighbors before filing a project application with the City, which was submitted June 2022.
+The project will now begin several years of environmental review, another public process that will provide extensive opportunity for community feedback and engagement.
 Longfellow hopes to start phase 1 construction in 3 to 4 years.

 Yes.
 Longfellow values collaboration and will engage with the community throughout the lengthy permitting process.
 In addition, the City’s environmental review and entitlement process is required to be open to the public, and we expect the City will also engage directly with residents to solicit feedback on how our plans can best align with the priorities of the community.
 We invite you to sign up for our email list, attend community meetings, and learn more about the project.